antothom/start-lisbon-news-bot/README.md

-Sure!
-Here's a comprehensive README for your `start-lisbon-newsletter` repository:

----

 # START Lisbon Newsletter Automation

 Welcome to the START Lisbon Newsletter Automation repository.
 This project is designed to automate the process of aggregating, categorizing, and generating newsletters for the START Lisbon community.
 By leveraging web scraping, machine learning, and the OpenAI API, this project aims to streamline the creation of high-quality, relevant newsletters.